afanasyevp/cryoem_tools/README.md

 ### star_modif.py
 Excludes/extracts micrographs (after manual selection) from micrographs.star or particles.star file.
 Also, for a given star file, can return a list of micrographs.
 See instructions for coarsen.py

-### uncoa_star.py
+### star_mult_coord.py
-multiplies X,Y coordinates from the star files in the working folder by the given multiplication factor
+multiplies coordinates from the particle-picking files (.cbox, .star, .box) in the working folder by the given multiplication factor